The Benefits of Sealing Stamped Concrete

 Acrylic-based sealers are commonly used outdoors, polyurethane and epoxy are predominantly used indoors.
 Topical sealers are not reliant upon the porosity of a surface.

-Improper reapplication of a topical sealer can lead to delimitation or blushing.
+Improper reapplication of a topical sealer can lead to delamination or blushing.
 There is also potential for creating a slippery surface when reapplied on pool decks, pool copings, and stamped concrete stairs.
 Slip-resistant additives can be mixed into the sealer to create grip, but a wet surface combined with overnight freezing temperatures can still cause ice slicks to develop.
+Review of Chemical Concrete Sealers.

 Using LastiSeal on Stamped Concrete